 “Scared of what?
 I wanted to die this evening.
 What can you do to me that’s worse than that?”

-Jemima had laughed at the pathetic girls in her YA supernatural books that dropped to their knees begging to be taken by the handsome beasts.
+Jemima had laughed at the pathetic girls in her favourite paranormal books who dropped to their knees begging to be taken by the handsome beasts.
 They were always beguiled by the monster’s beauty and strength, no matter how disrespectful or cruel these men were.
 But not her.
 All she could think about was that the life she’d hated enough to want to leave forever, had now been made even more complicated.